sindresorhus/eslint-plugin-unicorn/docs/rules/catch-error-name.md

 "unicorn/catch-error-name": ["error", {"caughtErrorsIgnorePattern": "^ignore"}]
 ```

 The `caughtErrorsIgnorePattern` option specifies exceptions not to check for usage: catch arguments whose names match a regexp pattern.
-For example, variables whose names begin with a string ‘ignore’.
+For example, variables whose names begin with a string `ignore`.
+Default is `^ignore`.

 ## Fail